 Winter squash is a frost-tender, warm-season annual.
-Winter squash is grown to maturity on the vine, until the skin is very hard (unlike summer squash which is harvested while the skin is still tender).
-Popular winter squashes include hubbard, butternut, acorn, delicious, banana, Turk’s turban, cushaw, and spaghetti squash.
+Winter squash is grown to maturity on the vine until the skin is very hard (unlike summer squash which is harvested while the skin is still tender).
+Popular winter squashes include Hubbard, butternut, acorn, delicious, banana, Turk's turban (photo above), cushaw, and spaghetti squash.

 Yield.
 Grow 1 or 2 summer squash plants per household member.

 Site.
 Plant squash in full sun.
 Grow squash in loose, well-drained soil rich in organic matter.
 Prepare planting beds in advance working in plenty of aged compost.
 Add aged manure to planting beds the autumn before growing squash.
 Squash prefers a soil pH of 5.5 to 6.8.
 Winter squashes will sprawl and require ample space; if space is tight train them over small A-frame or up a trellis as tall as 5 to 8 feet.

 Planting time.
 Winter squashes are frost-tender, warm-season annuals.
 Sow squash seeds in the garden–or set out seedlings started indoors–only after the soil has warmed to at least 60°F, usually no sooner than 3 weeks after the last frost in spring.
 Start squashes indoors as early as 4 weeks before the last average frost date in spring.
 Sow seed indoors in biodegradable peat or paper pots that can be set directly in the garden so as not to disturb or shock plant roots.
 Winter squashes grow best in air temperatures ranging from 50° to 90°F; established fruit will ripen in temperatures as high as 100°F but flowers will drop in high temperatures.
 Winter squashes require 60 to 110 days to reach harvest.

 More tips at Winter Squash Seed Starting Tips.